mtodosovska/Analysis-of-Terrorist-Attacks/goals.md

 - Check if ISIS is attacking Europe more
 - Make moving averages by 5 year periodes and show than (in respect to attack, ir group)
 - Try to do some regression in order to determine unknown values
+- Cluster by time in order to determine if there is a corrleation between multiple attacks (not sure if this makes sense).

 # Specific goals